 If you have a good sized room in your house that can comfortably fit the number of kids you’re inviting then usually this is absolutely fine.
 The obvious advantage of having a hall is that you don’t have the mess in your house and you don’t stress about food falling on the floor or carpet.
 Loads of parents have parties in their homes and they are a roaring success but if you are worried about mess or things getting damaged and you have a lot of children coming, then a hall would be better.
 If you are hiring a hall then book as early as possible, as popular halls can get booked up very quickly.
 Why not use our venue finding software to help.

 Do I need party bags?

-Right or wrong, the children will probably be pretty upset if you don’t have them.
+Right or wrong, the children will probably expect something to go home with.
 It’s almost an expected feature of birthday parties now.
-You can always opt for something else like a gift wrapped item for each child, or a small toy and piece of cake, so long as they all have something to take home with them at the end.
+But you can always opt for something else like a gift wrapped item for each child, or a small toy, a mini book, together with a piece of cake, so long as they all have something to take home with them at the end.